NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/L/Lady's Knife.md

 * * *

 **Effect** You offer this weapon as a romantic or platonic favor to an ally.
 You and the ally become linked for 1 day.
-During this time, you each benefit from the effects of [[Spells/Status|Status]], using each other as the targets.
+During this time, you each benefit from the effects of [[Status|Status]], using each other as the targets.

 * * *